 Back side of flywheel.
 The pulled side of the rivet is hidden by the small caps.
-In the picture above note that a few rivets and caps have been punched out (on the bottom).

 The flywheel profile.
-The side with the pins is the front side (this is the friction plate - my hand is on it).
+The side with the pins is the front side (this is the friction plate - my hand is on it)

 I used a drill press to ensure that the holes to be drilled were as dead-on as possible.